wundergraph/cosmo/helm/README.md

 [![Helm Deployment](https://github.com/wundergraph/cosmo/actions/workflows/helm-deployment.yaml/badge.svg)](https://github.com/wundergraph/cosmo/actions/workflows/helm-deployment.yaml)

 > [!TIP]
-> We provide production grade Helm charts, migration support and configuration guidance as part of an enterprise subscription.
+> As part of an enterprise subscription, we provide exclusive documentation about how to operate and run WunderGraph Cosmo effectively on all common container platform like EKS, GKE.
+AKS, Fargate and Google Cloud Run.
+This includes migration support and configuration guidance.
 Don't spend time to tinker with its internals, let us do the heavy lifting for you.
 > [Contact us](https://wundergraph.com/contact/sales) for more information.

 ## Getting started for local development